nationalarchives/design-system/src/styles/typography/index.md

 You can use a larger paragraph as an introduction to the page or section.

-{{ example({ group: "styles", item: "typography", example: "paragraphs-large", html: true, nunjucks: false, open: false, size: "xs" }) }}
+{{ example({ group: "styles", item: "typography", example: "paragraphs-large", html: true, nunjucks: false, open: false, size: "s" }) }}

 ### Small